steveurc/ccc/README.md

 # ccc

 The CCC challenge Rails controllers are embedded in a proprietary dynamic routing scheme that breaks up the Rails monolith.
-It is trivial to add the controller code to a base Rails application.
+It is trivial exercise to add the controller code to any Rails application.

-To test live versions of thise code going to https://faxo.com and using the following endpoints:
+To test live versions of this code go to https://faxo.com and use the following endpoints:

+NOTE: The links have purposely not been full pathed to prevent crawlers

 Challenge 1: